-EMC 308 Observing and Recording in Early Education Classrooms - 3 credits

-This course will provide strategies for authentic assessments of young children in school and family settings.
-Appropriate use of assessment and observation strategies to document development, growth, play, and learning will be studied.
+EMC 308 Observing and Recording in Early Education Classrooms - 3 credits and observation strategies to document development, growth, play, and learning will be studied.
 Students will learn the value of using data from assessment to enhance curriculum and instruction for the class and individual child.
 Students will also learn to work with families and other professionals to share assessments and resulting strategies to best serve children.